ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+onion, tobacco juice, or tho oxpressed
+juioo of any green leaf.
+As animal
+poisons deoxidize the blood, their
+antidotes will bo anything that oon
+tains run oh oxygon.
+The poison of tho
+boo being an acid, an alkali must be
+employed to neutralize it.
+One great
+essential is, if boated, to got coolod
+as soon as possible, and to avoid
+becoming heated again for at least two
 days.
 Nothing tends so much to make the
 poison active as heat, and nothing
 favours its activity loss than cold.
 Let